What Is an LLC Manager? (Obligations & Benefits Explained)

 Do LLC Managers Have Fiduciary Duties?

-Yes, LLC managers have fiduciary duties with the LLC.
+Yes, LLC managers have fiduciary duties to the LLC.

 A fiduciary duty is a legal obligation imposed on an individual who agrees to act for and on behalf of another person in all matters connected with such agency—whether dealing directly with the property involved or otherwise.